WHEN DO WE BOOK?

 PATIENCE Newborn sessions can last anywhere from 2-4 hours.
 The key to getting good images is to be patient and realize that a truly beautiful images is worth the wait required as baby relaxes into the pose.
-Relax and try to enjoy the quiet while I work.
+Relax and try to enjoy the memory and adore your babies cuteness while I work.
 We ask that everyone remain calm, should he/she not want to sleep, since your baby will pick up on any frustration in the room.
 And if sleep doesn’t happen, that’s okay!
 Wide-eyed newborn photos are beautiful too.
 But don’t worry, every baby eventually sleeps and I am committed to wait as long as needed to capture those dreamy images.
 I am never in a hurry to get done, as I always block out an entire day for your session.

 RELAX!
 Let me say it again… Relaxxx!
 We’re pretty comfortable holding and posing newborns.
 (Juls is a previous Labor and Delivery nurse, a mother of four, grandmother of one, and over the years I was a foster parent to over 20 newborns (not all at once of course).
 Photography assistants are personally trained for safety.
 Your baby is in safe hands, we promise!
 It’s perfectly fine to use the time to surf the net, walk around, and rest.
 I’ve often looked over and seen both mom and dad have dosed off on the sofa due to the calm and relaxing environment.
 The soothing baby noise machine works on parents too!